 - High School Transcript: After graduation, a complete and official transcript must be sent directly from the high school to the Office of Admissions.
 Courses completed, GPA (on a 4.0 scale), rank in class (if available), and official date of graduation must be indicated on the transcript.

 - Approved High School Equivalency Exam: If an approved high school equivalency exam was taken in lieu of high school graduation, an official score report/transcript must be sent directly to the Office of Admissions from the Department of Education from the state in which the exam was given.

-- ACT/SAT Scores: All first-time incoming freshmen are required to take either the ACT (MSU School code is 2420) or the SAT Test (MSU School code is 4488).
-MSU does not use the SAT Subject Tests (formally SAT II Subject Tests) for admissions purposes.
-Test scores are used to determine admission status, award certain scholarships, and to assist with academic planning.
+- ACT/SAT Scores*: Test scores are no longer required for admission or scholarship consideration at Montana State University.
+Please note that other academic information, including a self-reported cumulative GPA, is still required.
+Students can still submit ACT/SAT scores for math and writing placement purposes.
+MSU does not use the SAT Subject Tests (formally SAT II Subject Tests).
 Non-traditional applicants who graduated three or more years prior to the semester in which they intend to enroll are not required to submit ACT/SAT test results.
 Arrangements to take the ACT test on campus may be made by contacting MSU Testing Services at 406-994-6984.

 - Advanced Placement (AP): Applicants who have completed an Advanced Placement Examination should request that the official scores be sent directly to the Office of Admissions.
 Scores of 3 or higher on most AP Exams will earn college credit with a Pass grade for the equivalent courses.
 For more information on how AP courses will transfer to MSU, refer to the AP Course Equivalencies website.